ksinha49/ai-workloads/docs/rag_architecture.md

 - **idp** – Intelligent Document Processing pipeline used by file-ingestion for OCR and classification.
 - **rag-stack** – chunks documents, generates embeddings and performs retrieval.
 - **rag-stack-worker** – polls `IngestionQueue` and starts the ingestion workflow, moving failed messages to a DLQ.
 The queue URL is exported as `IngestionQueueUrl` for other stacks.
-- **vector-db** – maintains Milvus collections used for semantic search.
+- **vector-db** – manages Milvus or Elasticsearch backends used for semantic search.
 - **knowledge-base** – stores metadata for ingested chunks and exposes `/kb/*` endpoints.
 - **summarization** – Step Function workflow that can call retrieval functions when creating summaries.